Admiralissimus/IBA-DevOps-Practicum-HW/README.md

 ## The code is in folder **"1"**

 > It is not good idea to use workspaces for making different environments.
 Usually people use it for making some tests.
-Imagine, that you want to test new code of your app in the prod environment.
+Imagine, that you want to test new OS in the prod environment.
 For this variant you use workspace **test**.
 If you want to test your environment uder pressure you use workspace **pressure**.

 Each environment will be created with different AZ, instance types, tags and different prefixes in names.

 ***test.tfvar***

 ```
-az = 1
+az = "ru-central1-b"
-instance_type = "t2.micro"

 common_tags = {
-    Owner = "Ushakou"
+  owner       = "ushakou"
-    Environment = "test"
+  environment = "test"
 }

+vm_type = {
+  cores         = 2
+  memory        = 1
+  core_fraction = 50
+}

+os_family_id = "ubuntu-2204-lts"

 ```

 ***pressure.tfvar***

 ```
-az = 2
+az = "ru-central1-c"
-instance_type = "t2.nano"

 common_tags = {
-  Owner       = "Ushakou"
+  owner       = "ushakou"
-  Environment = "pressure"
+  environment = "pressure"
+}

+vm_type = {
+  cores         = 2
+  memory        = 1
+  core_fraction = 5
 }

 ```

 `terraform init`